St Philip Howard Catholic High School: Key Stage 4

+In addition, students are required to study three other subjects.

-Ten academic GCSEs is not a suitable programme for every student but it is achieved by many often scoring an 8 or 9 in each.
+Ten academic GCSEs is not a suitable programme for every student but it is achieved by many often scoring a 7 or 8 in each.

 Statutory requirements for Citizenship are covered.

 Academic Performance

 In 2018 the school was rated the highest in West Sussex against the new 'Attainment 8' Key GCSE subject scores per pupil, including English, Maths, Sciences and Humanities at the end of key stage 4.
 1st out of 92 secondary schools.

 The last (2016) Ofsted report rated the school as uniformly "outstanding" across all metrics and the school was also graded 'outstanding' in a Section 48 inspectorate for its Catholic ethos and Christian character.

 Extra Curricular

 The school offers a variety of clubs and sports including Rugby, Hockey, Basketball, Netball and Football; as well as foreign language clubs, dance and musical theatre and a debating society.
 The school also offers 3 levels of the Duke of Edinburgh programme and has an orchestra and school band.